contributte/datagrid/.docs/actions.md

 ## MultiAction

-Same as there is column status with pretty dropdown menu, ublaboo datagrid comes with similar dropdown menu for actions.
+Same as there is column status with pretty dropdown menu, the datagrid comes with similar dropdown menu for actions.
 It is called MultiAction:

 ```php
 /**